MaoYafei/GenoDup-Pipeline/README.md

 # Genome-duplication-calculation
-  This python script can be used to detect Whole-genome duplication (WGD) in the dS based method.
+  This python script can be used to detect Whole-genome duplication (WGD) as the dS based method.

 # Run the program
   1. Caculate dS values based on gene family data (Paralogs dS values)